alina-cai/alina-cai/README.md

 English | [中文](README_zh.md)

-Currently doing a machine learning co-op @ BluWave-ai.
+Just finished my first co-op term as a SWE doing machine learning @ BluWave-ai.

 Here are some technologies that I've worked with: